nicolasgandrade/doceria-front-end/README.md

 &nbsp;
 <hr>

-This website was developed for study based on the layout created by <a href="https://www.youtube.com/channel/UCgkDs77BoEhMIgRUB4MKrtQ" target="_blank">Bedimcode</a>.
+This front end project was developed for study based on the layout created by <a href="https://www.youtube.com/channel/UCgkDs77BoEhMIgRUB4MKrtQ" target="_blank">Bedimcode</a>.